-Q. PLEASE EXPLAIN THE BIASES IN METHODOLOGIES THAT ARE SKEWED TOWARD PEAK CONSIDERATIONS.
+22 Q. PLEASE EXPLAIN THE BIASES IN METHODOLOGIES THAT ARE SKEWED 23 TOWARD PEAK CONSIDERATIONS.

-Residential and small commercial customer electricity loads are typically weather sensitive.
-Larger industrial customers, on the other hand, use electricity in processes that are generally not weather sensitive and tend not to cycle up and down, but rather run on a more continuous basis.
-Because of this, daily and annual usage patterns for these two customer classes are significantly different.
-The peak loads for residential and small commercial customers tend to be more "peaked" than those for industrial customers, which are steadier and more evenly distributed across peak and non-peak hours.
-For example, an average residential customer may have relatively little electricity use during overnight hours and during weekday day-time working hours.
-Residential customers do exhibit relatively significant use during early summer evening hours corresponding to returning home from work, and potentially during chilly early winter morning hours if the customer uses electric resistance heating.
-Similarly, small commercial customers see limited electricity use outside of workday hours.
-Thus, residential and small commercial customers tend to have relatively lower load factors than large industrial customers.
+A. Residential and small commercial customer electricity loads are typically weather 1 sensitive.
+Larger industrial customers, on the other hand, use electricity in processes that 2 are generally not weather sensitive and tend not to cycle up and down, but rather, run on a 3 more continuous basis.
+Because of this, daily and annual usage patterns for these two 4 customer classes are significantly different.
+The peak loads for residential and small 5 6 commercial customers tend to be more "peaked" than those for industrial customers, which are steadier and more evenly distributed across peak and non-peak hours.
+For example, an 7 average residential customer may have relatively little electricity use during overnight 8 9 hours and during weekday daytime working hours.
+Residential customers exhibit relatively significant use during early summer evening hours corresponding to returning 10 home from work, and potentially during chilly early winter morning hours if the customer 11 uses electric resistance heating.
+Similarly, small commercial customers see limited 12 electricity use outside of workday hours.
+Thus, residential and small commercial 13 customers tend to have relatively lower load factors than large industrial customers.
+14

-5 Q. PLEASE DEFINE WHAT IS MEANT BY A "LOAD FACTOR."
+Q. PLEASE DEFINE WHAT IS MEANT BY A "LOAD FACTOR."

-A load factor is defined as the ratio of the average load in kilowatt hours supplied during a designated period to the peak or maximum load in kilowatts occurring in that period.
+A. A load factor is defined as the ratio of the average load in kilowatt hours supplied during a designated period to the peak or maximum load in kilowatts occurring in that period.
 The load factor is expressed as a percentage and may be derived by taking the energy used during a period and dividing it by the product of the maximum demand and the number of hours in the period.
 A system that is estimated to have a high load factor is often thought to be utilizing electricity more efficiently since usage is consistent and does not swing largely between average and peak periods.
-Conversely, systems with low load factors must maintain idle capacity in order to meet the relatively large swings in load between average and peak periods.
+Conversely, systems with low load factors must 1 maintain idle capacity to meet the relatively large swings in load between average and peak periods.

-Q. DOES A HIGH LOAD FACTOR INDICATE GREATER SYSTEM EFFICIENCY?
+3 Q. DOES A HIGH LOAD FACTOR INDICATE GREATER SYSTEM EFFICIENCY?

-Yes, since a higher system load factor can be indicative of, or lead to better system resource utilization, other things being equal.
-However, it should be recognized that all utilities inherently have customers with different load profiles due to differences in how customers use electricity.
-Furthermore, the development of integrated wholesale bulk electricity transmission systems has allowed utilities to collectively diversify generation resources and individual system demands, which has reduced the impact of individual system load characteristics on generation needs in recent years.
-While rates should recognize and promote the efficient utilization of utility system resources, one should use caution in placing too much emphasis on this principle of rewarding high load factor industrial customers to the detriment of low load factor residential and small commercial customers.
+Yes, since a higher system load factor can be indicative of, or lead to, better system 4 A. 5 resource utilization, other things being equal.
+However, it should be recognized that all 6 utilities inherently have customers with different load profiles due to differences in how customers use electricity.
+Furthermore, the development of integrated wholesale bulk 7 electricity transmission systems has allowed utilities to collectively diversify generation 8 9 resources and individual system demands, which has reduced the impact of individual system load characteristics on generation needs in recent years.
+While rates should 10 recognize and promote the efficient utilization of utility system resources, one should use 11 caution in placing too much emphasis on this principle of rewarding high load factor 12 industrial customers to the detriment of low load factor residential and small commercial 13 14 customers.

-5 Q. WHAT IMPACT DOES COST ALLOCATION HAVE ON REVENUE 6 RECOVERY?
+15 Q. WHAT IMPACT DOES COST ALLOCATION HAVE ON REVENUE 16 RECOVERY?